Unit 2: Monitoring surface and groundwater supply in central and western US

 - In class exercise

-- Unit 2.2 Student Data Spreadsheet (Excel 2007 (.xlsx) 2.5MB Jul8 20) - the exercise is written assuming that the students will use Excel to view and interact with the water data.
+- Unit 2.2 Student Data Spreadsheet (Excel 2007 (.xlsx) 2.5MB Nov9 22) - The exercise is written assuming that the students will use Excel to view and interact with the water data.
 The graphs were not importing well into Google Sheets as the time of writing, so it would be best to steer students away from that program unless you test it first.

-- Unit 2.2 Student Data Graphs (Microsoft Word 2007 (.docx) 1.4MB Jul8 20) - if it is not practical to have students using computers, this handout provides the same graphs as the Excel files.
+- Unit 2.2 Student Data Graphs (Microsoft Word 2007 (.docx) 1.4MB Nov9 22) - If it is not practical to have students use computers, this handout provides the same graphs as the Excel files.
 You may want to slightly adjust the exercise if you go with the hard-copy format instead.
 It can also work well, but the students will loose the ability to read the exact data numbers using the Excel hover-over feature.

 Teaching Notes and Tips